Projects Is it Time to Build an ADU?

 A Lindal Home Modified for Site and Lifestyle

-Vicky’s first project is a DADU designed for a couple who want to build a separate, detached living area on their single-family residential property for their 19-year-old son.
+Seattle Cedar designed an ADU for a couple who wanted to build a separate, detached living area on their single-family residential property for their 19-year-old son.

 One Backyard Home Leads to Another

 While on site with her clients, their neighbors to the north dropped by.
 As soon as they learned about the DADU project, they decided they wanted one, too.
 Their goal is to use the space either as a rental or a private living area for their sons, both of whom are in their 20s and living at home.

 “The two sets of clients are also friends, and to cut costs they plan to hire the same excavator, concrete pump truck and framer to realize some savings.
 They are also working together on getting permits,” Vicky said.
 “They are both going with a poured concrete foundation.”